Press: Contact Publicist Mona Baroudi | 415.615.2735

 Free Family Concert – Sunday, August 4, 1 pm

-The Festival’s annual fun, free and always engaging family concert features an interactive work by Brazilian-American composer and vocalist Clarice Assad.
+The Festival’s annual fun, free and always engaging family concert features the world premiere of a new interactive work by Brazilian-American composer and vocalist Clarice Assad.
 The work is inspired by The New York Times bestseller Good Night Stories for Rebel Girls, a book featuring 100 bedtime stories about the lives of 100 extraordinary women through the ages.
 Assad will sing, play piano, and involve the audience in an afternoon designed for first-time concertgoers and music lovers of all ages.
 The event also includes the popular Tour of the Orchestra, which invites kids to meet the orchestra’s different instruments and players.

 Roomful of Teeth in Concert – Sunday, August 4, 7pm